BlazeMedina/Final_Project/README.md

      2. using isnul().sum() to retrieve total number of null for each column and eliminate rows as necessary.
      3. describe() funciton is used to get averages and other stats to ensure data validation.
      4. using dtype function to check and convert object and number fields.
-- Data Storage: PostgreSQL to store data and extract csv files for analysis.
+- Data Storage: PostgreSQL & AWS to store data and extract csv files for analysis.

 - Database Design: Quick DBD was used to create ERD diagram for database table design.

 - Dashboard Design: HTML & CSS

 ## Project Outline